vkstrm/whoson/README.md

 # whoson
-See who is live on Twitch, but in the terminal
+See who is live on Twitch, but in the terminal!

-Simple lil python script.
-Need a twitch api id, streamlink installed (unless you just want to watch in browser) and your Twitch user id.
+Configure with Twitch Client ID and secret using `--client-id` and `--client-secret` commands.
+Also your username using `--username`

+As an argument use whatever you want to watch in, like `firefox`, `chrome` or `streamlink`

+Stores a configuration file in the home catalogue.